SlimeVR/SlimeVR-Docs-Site/src/README.md

 You buy fully built trackers for pre-order at [Crowd Supply](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker).
 These trackers are the passion project of dedicated core members of SlimeVR, and due to chip shortages, shipping delays and the like we cannot guarantee shipping dates or turnaround time.

-This option is currently estimated to begin shipping in July of 2023 (the earliest orders shipped first) with limited supply.
+This option is a preorder.
+Please check the product page for extimated shipping times for new orders.
+Actual shipping times might differ due to production delays and other circumstances.

 #### 3rd Party sellers